Jamaica Travel Tips

 Top Things to See and Do

 - Go rafting - Head to the Port Antonio area and take a trip down the Rio Grande River on a bamboo raft.
-Rafting is definitely one of the best ways to see and enjoy the numerous caves, waterfalls and crystal springs that are tucked away throughout the island.
+Rafting is one of the best ways to see and enjoy the numerous caves, waterfalls and crystal springs that are tucked away throughout the island.

-- Snorkeling – Put on that suncream and spend a couple of blissful hours uncovering the deep blue on a snorkeling trip.
+- Snorkeling – Put on that sunscreen and spend a couple of blissful hours uncovering the deep blue on a snorkeling trip.
 Go to the Northern coast where you can see a wide array of sea life, coral reefs, sponges and caves.

 - Rum Tours - Rum is another one of Jamaica’s best enjoyed exports.
 See where the foundations of rum were created and take a tour of the Appleton Sugar Plantation and the Appleton Rum Factory